silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 In the example above, the `sil:identity` has a draft attribute of "generated".
 This means that the entire file was likely created during a process such as the DBL Import, and all elements within this LDML file should also be considered "generated" unless otherwise marked.
 All other draft attributes in this file will only need to be marked if they differ from "generated."

 It is especially important to note the draft attribute of an SLDR file when making manual changes to the data within.
 If you make a manual edit to one of these files, you must change the draft attribute of element containing that new data to a higher draft level, such as "unconfirmed".
-Similarly, if changing an element with a "generated" draft attribute in a file that is otherwise a higher draft level, it is important that one removes the "generated" draft attribute after making manual edits.
+Similarly, if changing an element with a "generated" draft attribute in a file that is otherwise a higher draft level, it is important to remove the "generated" draft attribute after making manual edits.

 These steps are necessary to prevent future import processes from overriding any changes made to the files.
 For example, if the DBL import creates a main exemplar from a half-finished Bible translation in 2020, then finds slightly different characters when running the DBL import on the finished text in 2025, one would obviously want the newer, more up-to-date characters to override the older ones.
 However, if an SLDR curator did manual research and found data describing the new orthography and added it manually in 2024, complete with diacritic combinations, multigraphs, and other details that a simple character counter might not catch, all of that work would be overwritten if they do not mark those changes with a higher draft level.
 All import processes will not override any data with a draft level above "generated".